 Currently, you can find cannabidiol (CBD) in a lot of products – everything from pet treats and drinks to lotions and baked goods.
-For people and some animals with certain medical conditions, this is good news.
-Over the past few years, CBD in Tennessee has been welcomed into their scientific research, farms, and for purchase on their retail shelves.
+Over the past few years, CBD in Tennessee has been welcomed into farms and for purchase on their retail shelves.
 With so many CBD items on the market, there can be confusion as to potency, purity, and more importantly the legality of their use.

 CBD one of many compounds found in the cannabis plant.
 Marijuana also comes from cannabis.
 It contains THC, which has psychoactive properties that can inebriate the user.
 Unlike marijuana, cannabidiol comes from industrial hemp, has very little THC and no intoxicating high effects on the user.

 Marijuana plants have less CBD than hemp.
-Hemp describes cannabis plants with less than 0.3 percent THC, but these varieties have much higher levels of CBD.
+Hemp describes cannabis plants with less than 0.3% THC, but these varieties have much higher levels of CBD.
 Basically, all hemp plants are cannabis, but not all cannabis plants are hemp.
 CBD extracted from marijuana is illegal in Tennessee.

-Since 2016, state legislators have ruled that patients can have up to 0.9 percent THC-containing CBD oils in their possession under a doctor’s care and prescription.
-They also passed a law that allows for the licensed growing and production of the hemp plant with less than 0.3 percent THC.
+Since 2016, state legislators have ruled that patients can have up to 0.9% THC-containing CBD oils in their possession under a doctor’s care and prescription.
+They also passed a law that allows for the licensed growing and production of the hemp plant with less than 0.3% THC.